 As you can see, both hosting providers offer many hosting services.
 However, the most popular option remains shared hosting, so that’s exactly what I’ll be focusing on.

 Both hosting providers share a few common features.
-You will get a free SSL certificate and at least 1 email account, with all Hostinger’s and HostGator’s shared hosting plans.
+You will get a custom domain name, an SSL certificate, and at least 100 email account, with all Hostinger’s and HostGator’s shared hosting plans.

 Here’s what each provider’s cheapest plan looks like:

-- HostGator (Hatchling – $2.75/mo) – unlimited storage, email accounts, and unmetered bandwidth.
+- HostGator's Hatchling ($2.52/month) – allows hosting 1 site and includes unlimited storage, email accounts, and unmetered bandwidth.

-Just looking at the feature list, it might seem that HostGator is better with a free domain name.
-However, it is costing you an extra $1.36/mo, and only free for 1 year.
-For that much, you can purchase a domain separately from Hostinger.
-Also, HostGator offers “unmetered” bandwidth, which you should not confuse with “unlimited.”
-They have set a disk and bandwidth utilization limit adjusted for personal and small business website hosting.
+Just looking at the feature list, it might seem that HostGator is better with unlimited storage.
+However, there is no such thing as "unlimited".
+The host has set a disk and bandwidth utilization limit adjusted for personal and various small agencies' website hosting.

 Now, although the cheapest options are always tempting, both Hostinger and HostGator have 2 more shared hosting plans to woo you.